erikthe-viking/lanyon/about.md

 title: About Me
 ---

-Im currently a software engineer on Cisco's Webex Calling team.
+Im currently a Backend Software Engineer on Cisco's Webex Calling team.
 Before Cisco I was a student at Texas A&M where I studied Computer Engineering (CS and EE).
 In addition I am a competitive Judo black belt and Brazilian Jiu Jitsu blue belt.

 ## Interests